hao-lee/Graphvizer/README.md

 # To-Do List

-* Configure the `dot` command path in `Settings`.
+- [ ] Configure the `dot` command path in `Settings`.
+- [ ] Key Bindings for Window/Linux/OSX separately.
-* Display image in another layout instead of a new window.
+- [ ] Display image in another layout instead of a new window.
 * For other features, please open an issue.

 # LICENSE